adobe/spectrum-web-components/packages/button/README.md

 ## Content

-**sp-buttons** can have a label, and icon, or both.
+**sp-buttons** can have a label, or a label with an icon.
 An icon is provided by placing an icon component to the `icon` slot.
 The icon may be an `sp-icon` or an SVG.